b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ORDER BY 1
 ```

 Is there a way to get the same result using a single-level query?
 Yes!
-A `COUNT DISTINCT` in the `HAVING` clause replaces the inner query and the `COUNT`.
-Return the years which have 12 distinct birth months.
+Use a `COUNT DISTINCT` in the `HAVING` clause.

 ```sql
 SELECT DATE_PART('year',U.date_of_birth) as y